 Jennifer Webster was born in Chicago Illinois and spent most of her life living in the city and suburbs and Chicago.
 She considers her formative experiences of traveling out west, camping and exploring the mountains, canyons and desert, then returning to the lush Midwest as influential to her visions as an artist.
 This conflicting, super-imposition of vastly different landscapes, of the exterior and natural world as well as her interior psychological world, remains a central guiding force in her work.

-Jennifer feels a strong alignment with some of the concerns of the Surrealists’ work, which are still relevant to our contemporary concerns – the political, the psycho/ social, and spiritual, grappling with the sub-conscious, working within yet pushing against established systems.
-Metaphorically these Surrealist underpinnings are the paradoxical…the necessary destruction before creation, beauty in ugliness, the pain in pleasure, the end and the beginning.
+Jennifer feels a strong alignment with the concerns of the Surrealists’ work, which are still relevant to our contemporary concerns – the political, the psycho/social, and spiritual, grappling with the sub-conscious, working within yet pushing against established systems.
+Metaphorically these Surrealist underpinnings are paradoxical…the necessary destruction before creation, beauty in ugliness, the pain in pleasure, the endings which give way to new beginnings.
 She aspires to create paintings that feel strangely familiar, or that show the familiar to be be quite strange.

 Jennifer sees her work as a part of the collective consciousness, one of many Janus heads gazing back to the past, nodding to her art-historical ancestors, and pulling them with her into the present moment, creating new meaning, new ways of seeing.
 Focused very much on the present while working, her brush is her arrow, pointing the way to a new paradigm of the future.